mm6/InternetOfThingsCourse/projects/project3/Project3.md

 In class, we have reviewed the architecture of several IoT platforms: Google's Cloud IoT, AWS's IoT, IBM's Watson IoT, CMU's Sensor Andrew, and CMU's OpenChirp.
 Each of these included a constrained networking area (the edge), a gateway layer, a publish/subscribe broker, a persistence layer, analytics capabilities and a web front end.

 In this project, you will build your own system using the same architecture.
 The constrained area will use Bluetooth Low Energy (BLE).
 The gateway tier will use Node-RED.
-You will use MQTT as your broker and InfluxDB for analytics, storage, and the web dashboard.
+You will use MQTT as your broker and a browser for a web dashboard.

 If you are using an Apple MAC, be sure that you have installed Xcode from Apple.